 Complex regional pain syndrome (CRPS) is a chronic health condition that becomes increasingly painful and disabling as time goes by.
-Early diagnosis is essential, and the team at Tarpon Interventional Pain & Spine Care, with offices in West Plano, North Plano, and Addison, Texas, specialize in diagnosing and treating neuromusculoskeletal conditions and chronic pain problems.
+Early diagnosis is essential, and the team at Tarpon Interventional Pain & Spine Care, with offices in West Plano and North Plano, Texas, specialize in diagnosing and treating neuromusculoskeletal conditions and chronic pain problems.
 For the best chance at receiving treatment that genuinely improves your condition, schedule an appointment online or by phone today.

 CRPS is a chronic condition that causes pain and loss of function in the affected limb.
 CRPS used to be known as reflex sympathetic dystrophy (RSD), and you may still see it referred to as RSD in medical books and on health websites.